 Under the universal vision of Save Environment varied approaches adopted by the institution are:- Environment studies is an integral part of curriculum for enhancing environment consciousness among students.
 Various awareness campaigns and rallies are organized by NSS and Eco- Club during every academic year to save environment and keep it neat and clean.
 Air purifier plants(indoor and outdoor) are also planted in college premises.
 New energy saving electrical appliances are preferred.
-Plantation and care drives in collaboration with forest department are carried out throughout every academic session by Eco-Club, NSS and Rovers and Rangers.
+Plantation and care drives in collaboration with forest department were carried out at village Khwangi and Dakho.